 Are you an entrepreneur or a creative person?

-If so, then you probably have dozens of ideas that constantly run through your head.
+If so, you probably have dozens of ideas that constantly run through your head.

-You get excited about these possibilities to do something fun and different.
-And you feel like if you don’t take action on a new idea, then you’ll experience the fear of missing out.
+You feel excitement over these possibilities (or shiny new things) because it is the opportunity to do something fun and different.
+And you feel like if you don’t take action on a new idea, you’ll experience the fear of missing out.

 If this sounds like you, then you’re probably experiencing what’s commonly known as “shiny object syndrome.”

 In this article, we’ll define shiny object syndrome, the negative effects it can have on your life, and six simple strategies you can use to avoid it.